Male pattern balding, also called androgenic alopecia, is one of the most common reasons that men lose hair as they get older.

 DHT is an offshoot of testosterone.
 DHT also plays a role in some of the same sexual functions and physiological processes as testosterone, but it’s actually much stronger.
 DHT can bind to an androgen receptor longer, increasing the impact of testosterone production throughout your body.

-There are plenty of medications for DHT-related hair loss, and many of them have been proven to work by specifically targeting DHT production and receptor binding.
-There are two main types:
+There are plenty of medications for DHT-related hair loss, and many of them have been

 - Blockers.
 These prevent DHT from binding to 5-AR receptors, including those in your hair follicles that can allow DHT to shrink follicles